 “Strengthening that which we first received”

-Ruth Magnusson Davis, a Canadian, is a Reformation Anglican, and a retired lawyer with an undergraduate degree in languages.
-In 2009 she founded the New Matthew Bible Project, dedicated to gently updating the Matthew Bible, a little-known Reformation Bible (“that which we first received”).
+Ruth Magnusson Davis calls herself a Lutheran Anglican.
+A retired lawyer with an undergraduate degree in languages, in 2009 she founded the New Matthew Bible Project, dedicated to gently updating the Matthew Bible, a little-known Reformation Bible published in 1537 (“that which we first received”).
 She began with the New Testament, which is the work of William Tyndale.
 In 2016, after seven years of work, Ruth published her gentle update of Tyndale’s New Testament as “The October Testament.”
 She calls it the only modern bible that is not.

 Go here to learn about this update of an important Reformation bible: The October Testament.